dfelinto/blender-manual/manual/interface/operators.rst

 Operators
 *********

-Operators execute an action as soon as the operator is started which make them different from tools which require some sort of input.
+Operators execute an action the moment they're activated, which makes them different from tools (which require some sort of input).
-Operators can be started from a :ref:`ui-operator-buttons`, :ref:`ui-header-menu`, or :ref:`bpy.ops.wm.search_menu`.
+Operators can be started from :ref:`ui-operator-buttons`, :ref:`ui-header-menu`, or :ref:`bpy.ops.wm.search_menu`.
 Examples of operators include adding a new object, deleting it, or setting its shading to smooth.